Remina Chiba

-Remina Chiba (千葉 玲海菜, Chiba Remina) is a Japanese professional footballer who plays as a forward for Frauen-Bundesliga club Eintracht Frankfurt and the Japan national team.
+Remina Chiba (千葉 玲海菜, Chiba Remina) is a Japanese professional footballer who plays as a forward for Serie A club Juventus and the Japan national team.
+She has previously played for WE League club JEF United Chiba and German Frauen-Bundesliga club Eintracht Frankfurt.

 Club career

 On 10 January 2024, Chiba was announced at Eintracht Frankfurt on a two and a half year contract.
 On October 15, 2024, while playing for Eintracht Frankfurt, she came on as a substitute in the 78th minute against SC Freiburg and scored a hat trick in just 4 minutes.
+She spent two-and-a-half years in Frankfurt, making 72 appearances across all competitions, before departing from the club in July 2026.

+On 23 July 2026, Chiba signed a two-year contract with Serie A club Juventus.

 International career

 On 24 June 2022, Chiba debuted for Japan national team against Serbia.
 On 13 June 2023, she was included in Japan's 23-player squad for the FIFA Women's World Cup 2023.

 On 22 July 2023 she made her first World Cup appearance against Zambia in the first round of the 2023 FIFA Women's World Cup Group C.

 On 14 June 2024, Chiba was included in the Japan squad for the 2024 Summer Olympics.

 Chiba was part of the Japan squad that won the 2025 SheBelieves Cup.